2021 - Champion

 4 time State Finalist, whose appearances stretched from 119 lbs. and 145 lbs., to winning 2 State Championships for Southeast Polk at 171 lbs.
 (2011) and - an amazing 101 lbs. later - 220 lbs.
 (2012).
 His Senior campaign was incredibly dominant, going 47-0, winning the Cheesehead, State, and every other tournament while amassing a ridiculous 368 takedowns - which drew criticism from the wrestling community.
 His junior year semi-finals OT comeback thriller against Travis Mallo of Mason City was considered by most to be the best match of the 2011 State Tournament.

-Willie would go on to wrestle at the University of Missouri, where he was an 2 x Div.
-1 All - American (6th, 8th, 8th) and Iowa State University.
+Willie would go on to wrestle at the University of Missouri and Iowa State University, where he was a combined 4 x All-American.

 2012 - Champion